1. Skip to navigation

 Ffion of Flintshire, UK, has the same gripe: "We are in the middle of watching a film and it freezes and doesn't load.
 It's not just one film, but lots.
 It's very annoying and loses the place you are at by skipping parts you haven't watched, or rewinding and replaying parts we have."

-The complaints come from far and wide, not just from isolated hamlets where one might expect Internet connectivity to be on the slow side.
+The dissatisfaction comes from far and wide, not just from isolated hamlets where one might expect Internet connectivity to be on the slow side.
 We were reminded of this just the other night when, like everyone else in the Washington, D.C., area, we tried to watch "House of Cards," the original Netflix production that shows the seamier side of D.C. (as opposed to the shiny side).

 It began loading normally on our superfast FiOS connection (which normally tests out around 35 Mbps), showing an initial speed of 18.1 Mbps.
 But a few minutes into the first episode, as Kevin Spacey uttered one of his many asides, the image froze, and stayed frozen for a solid six minutes.
 This happened repeatedly and, after awhile, began to become tiresome.